Home

 Once Paternity is established (through scientific paternity testing if necessary) then the "Other Relief" part of this petition can include the establishment of child support as well as time sharing and parental responsibility.

-Florida Court FormsHave a look at our Florida Petition to Determine Paternity & Other Relief web-powered instructions page.
-Our Web-Powered instruction pages are very popular with Pro Se filers mostly because of the hyperlinks to the supporting forms and to the applicable Florida statutes.
-They make it so much easier for you to prepare your forms on your own.
-Web-Powered Instructions
+Have a look at our Florida Petition to Determine Paternity & Other Relief web-powered instructions page.
+These pages make it easy to prepare your divorce paperwork online.
+They include links to all the supporting forms and to the applicable Florida statutes.

-Petition For Support Unconnected With Dissolution of Marriage
+Petition for Support Unconnected With Divorce

 FAMILY LAW FORM 12.904(a) may be used to ask the court to enter a support order if you and your spouse are separated, and your spouse has the ability to contribute to you and your minor children, but has failed to do so.
 You can only use this Florida child support form if a dissolution of marriage has not been filed and the children live primarily with you.